Katherine López

 As one of your class’s Wellness Chairs, why do you think promoting wellness and mental health among veterinary students is so important?

-As one of my class’s Wellness Chairs, I believe promoting wellness and mental health among veterinary students is absolutely critical.
-Veterinary medicine is consistently ranked among the careers with the highest rates of burnout and suicide, which makes supporting one another’s mental health essential.
-When the opportunity to serve as a Wellness Chair arose, I embraced it wholeheartedly.
+As one of my class’s Wellness Chairs, I believe promoting wellness and mental health among veterinary students is critical, especially in a field with high rates of burnout and suicide.
+When the opportunity arose, I embraced it wholeheartedly.

 Moving to Tennessee was one of the most challenging experiences of my life.
-I didn’t come here by choice; it was the result of a natural disaster and my determination to continue my education.
-I faced significant obstacles, including a language barrier, cultural isolation, and being far from my family.
+I came because of a natural disaster and my determination to continue my education.
+I faced obstacles like a language barrier, cultural isolation, and being far from my family.
 There were moments when I questioned whether I had made the right decision, and my mental health was undoubtedly tested.
 However, I persevered, staying committed to my goals.

-That experience gave me a deep, personal understanding of how vital mental health is; it can be the factor that makes or breaks you.
+That experience gave me a deep understanding of how vital mental health is.
 With this perspective, I felt uniquely equipped to support my classmates through the challenges of veterinary school.
 I have cherished every opportunity to organize wellness activities, provide resources, or simply offer a listening ear to a classmate in need.
-Being able to contribute to a supportive community has not only helped others but also reinforced my own resilience and commitment to fostering mental health within our profession.
+Being able to contribute to a supportive community has strengthened both others and my own resilience and commitment to mental health in our profession.

 What do you think makes UTCVM stand out from other veterinary programs?

-What makes UTCVM stand out to me is the fact that it’s the school where many of my mentors studied and trained.
-Seeing the kind of veterinarians they’ve become; knowledgeable, compassionate, and confident in their skills, has always made me admire the quality of education and mentorship that comes from this program.
+What makes UTCVM stand out to me is that it’s where many of my mentors studied and trained.
+Seeing the veterinarians they’ve become – knowledgeable, compassionate, and confident – has made me admire the quality of education and mentorship in this program.
 Their experiences at UTCVM shaped not only their clinical abilities but also their approach to patient care and client communication, which I deeply value.
-Knowing that I’m following in their footsteps and learning in the same environment that helped mold them into the veterinarians I look up to makes UTCVM feel especially meaningful to me.
+Knowing that I’m following in their footsteps and learning in the same environment that shaped them makes UTCVM especially meaningful to me.

 What are some of the greatest challenges and rewards of being a veterinary medicine student?